A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

 Table \ref{tab:1st} summarizes the overall performance of task-general schemes.
-As shown in the table, our proposed MSD-Mixer outperforms other state-of-the-art algorithms significantly in all the benchmarks across the five tasks.
-We can see that \shortname{} is far ahead of the others by a large margin, which demonstrates the great and comprehensive ability of \shortname{} for time series analysis.
+As shown in the table, our proposed \shortname{} outperforms other state-of-the-art baselines significantly in all the benchmarks across the five tasks.
+Benefiting from the special design of the decomposition, multi-scale temporal patching, and the \emph{residual loss} components, \shortname{} is far ahead of its CNN-based (TimesNet), Transformer-based (PatchTST, Crossformer, ETSformer, NST, FEDformer) and MLP-based (DLinear, LightTS) task-general counterparts by a large margin, demonstrating its great and comprehensive modeling ability for time series analysis.